ontohub/ruby-style-guide/README.md

                 ' and second part of the long string'
   ```

 * Adopt a consistent multi-line method chaining style.
-There are two
-  popular styles in the Ruby community, both of which are considered
-  good - leading `.` (Option A) and trailing `.` (Option B).

-  * **(Option A)** When continuing a chained method invocation on
-    another line keep the `.` on the second line.

-    ```Ruby
-    # bad - need to consult first line to understand second line
-    one.two.three.
-      four

-    # good - it's immediately clear what's going on the second line
-    one.two.three
-      .four
-    ```

-  * **(Option B)** When continuing a chained method invocation on another line,
+  * When continuing a chained method invocation on another line,
     include the `.` on the first line to indicate that the
     expression continues.